Pair density wave, unconventional superconductivity, and non-Fermi liquid quantum critical phase in frustrated Kondo

 As the PDW and SC regions diminish with decreasing $n$, the intermediate region with a medium Fermi volume also shrinks and eventually disappears as shown in Fig. \ref{fig9}.
-This leads to a sudden jump of the Fermi volume from small to large inside the right VBS/BOW state.
-But nothing particular seems to occur at the transition, which is detached from the AFM one.
+This leads to a sudden jump of the Fermi volume from small to large at the boundary of the VBS/BOW and Luttinger liquid states, which is detached from the AFM one.
 The lack of the medium Fermi volume region at small $n$ suggests a significant reduction in quantum fluctuations as electron density decreases.
 In fact, the spin gap $\Delta_S$ does decrease with decreasing $n$ or $Q$, indicating longer-range spin correlations due to the weakening of quantum fluctuations.
-In our 1D model, the intermediate phase exists even at $Q=0$.
+In our 1D model, the intermediate phase exists even at $Q=0$ for large $n$.
 For higher dimension, frustration may be necessary in producing the quantum critical phase \cite{Wang2021Nonlocal, Wang2022Z2}.